frazer-lab/cardips-data-software/README.md

 Repository for downloading public data and software for use with the cardips project.

+## `environment.sh`
+This contains path updates and should be sourced before working with cardips data.

 ## Dependencies

 Several python packages are needed to download the public data and software and